hackerb9/Tandy-Terminfo/README.md

 ### .inputrc for arrow keys

-I also recommend adding the following to your `.inputrc` so that the arrow keys will work in Bash and other programs that use libreadline.
+Hackerb9 also recommends adding the following to your `.inputrc` so that the arrow keys will work in Bash and other programs that use libreadline.

 	$if term=td200
 	    Control-^: previous-history